Sedins4L/distro-project/README.md

 `git clone https://github.com/Sedins4L/distro-project.git`

 The repository already contains the executable jar file.
 You may run the program directly with either of the run configurations, or build it yourself.

+**Because of potential discrepancies between Java Runtimes on the development machine and Bridges, it is recommended you build the project first using the supplied build script.**